Misspecification-robust amortised simulation-based inference using variational methods: Introduction

 A range of SBI methods have emerged to solve the likelihood-free inference problem, beginning with traditional approaches such as approximate Bayesian computation (ABC; \citealt{10.1214/aos/1176346785}; \citealt{abc_genetics}) and Bayesian synthetic likelihood (BSL, \citealt{Price02012018}).
-Recent work has introduced methods based on neural density estimation, such as neural posterior estimation (NPE, \citealt{2016arXiv160506376P}; \citealt{NIPS2017_addfa9b7}; \citealt{greenberg2019automaticposteriortransformationlikelihoodfree}), neural likelihood estimation, (NLE, \citealt{pmlr-v96-lueckmann19a}; \citealt{papamakarios2019sequentialneurallikelihoodfast}), neural ratio estimation (NRE, \citealt{pmlr-v33-izbicki14}; \citealt{cranmer2016approximatinglikelihoodratioscalibrated}; \citealt{hermans2020likelihoodfreemcmcamortizedapproximate}; \citealt{pmlr-v119-durkan20a}), and diffusion-based methods \citep{DBLP:conf/icml/GlocklerDWWM24}.
+Recent work has introduced methods based on neural density estimation, such as neural posterior estimation (NPE, \citealt{2016arXiv160506376P}; \citealt{NIPS2017_addfa9b7}; \citealt{greenberg2019automaticposteriortransformationlikelihoodfree}), neural likelihood estimation (NLE, \citealt{pmlr-v96-lueckmann19a}; \citealt{papamakarios2019sequentialneurallikelihoodfast}), neural ratio estimation (NRE, \citealt{pmlr-v33-izbicki14}; \citealt{cranmer2016approximatinglikelihoodratioscalibrated}; \citealt{hermans2020likelihoodfreemcmcamortizedapproximate}; \citealt{pmlr-v119-durkan20a}), and modelling the joint distribution of data and simulation parameters \citep{DBLP:conf/icml/GlocklerDWWM24}.
 SBI methods can be categorised into \textit{amortised} and \textit{non-amortised} inference methods.
-In the context of neural SBI, non-amortised methods such as sequential neural posterior estimation (SNPE; \citealt{greenberg2019automaticposteriortransformationlikelihoodfree}), sequential neural likelihood estimation (SNLE; \citealt{papamakarios2019sequentialneurallikelihoodfast}), and sequential neural ratio estimation (SNRE; \citealt{hermans2020likelihoodfreemcmcamortizedapproximate}) target a single posterior conditioned on fixed data, adapting their inference procedure with each simulation round.
+In the context of neural SBI, non-amortised methods such as sequential neural posterior estimation (SNPE; \citealt{2016arXiv160506376P,NIPS2017_addfa9b7,greenberg2019automaticposteriortransformationlikelihoodfree}), sequential neural likelihood estimation (SNLE; \citealt{papamakarios2019sequentialneurallikelihoodfast}), and sequential neural ratio estimation (SNRE; \citealt{hermans2020likelihoodfreemcmcamortizedapproximate}) target a single posterior conditioned on fixed data, adapting their inference procedure with each simulation round.
 After an up-front simulation budget, amortised methods aim to learn a global inference model over a given prior, making them well-suited for scenarios where repeated or scalable inference is required.
-In this paper, we focus on amortised SBI methods for inferring posterior distributions for any observation within the support of the simulator model.
+In this paper, we focus on SBI methods for inferring posterior distributions that are amortised over a dataset of observations.

 SBI methods have been widely used in fields such as astronomy \citep{PhysRevD.105.063017}, particle physics \citep{atlascollaboration2024implementationneuralsimulationbasedinference}, cosmology (\citealt{Lemos_2023}; \citealt{zeghal2024simulationbasedinferencebenchmarklsst}), and neuroscience (\citealt{10.7554/eLife.54997}; \citealt{2024MLS&T...5c5019H}), to name a few.
 However, recent work has shown that they can yield overconfident posterior approximations \citep{2021arXiv211006581H} and suffer significantly when the true DGP does not lie within the family of distributions defined by the statistical model (\citealt{cannon2022investigating}; \citealt{schmitt2024detecting}), known as \textit{model misspecification}.
 Model misspecification may be caused by a variety of factors, such as contamination in the data or unaccounted-for physical processes in the modelling that can lead to \textit{overconfident} posteriors \citep{2021arXiv211006581H}.
 This discrepancy between the simulated data and the real observations is known as the \textit{simulation-to-reality gap} \citep{miglino1995evolving} or simulation gap.